01 of 06

 5 Reasons to Use Hydrogen Peroxide for Laundry

 Hydrogen peroxide (H2O2) is an oxidizing agent that can be used as a laundry bleach.
-The 3% solution sold in drug stores as a first aid disinfectant is the best choice for the laundry as well.
-Just as other oxygen-based bleaches, hydrogen peroxide breaks down safely into water and oxygen and is a more environmentally safe bleach than chlorine bleach (sodium hypochlorite) .
+The three-percent solution sold in drug stores as a first aid disinfectant is the best choice for laundry as well.
 It is safe to use on all washable, dye-stable fabrics.
+Just like other oxygen-based bleaches, hydrogen peroxide breaks down safely into water and oxygen and is a more environmentally-friendly bleach than chlorine bleach (sodium hypochlorite).

 Hydrogen peroxide is extremely light sensitive which is why it is sold in dark containers.
-Since it will lose its cleaning ability if stored in clear containers; just add a spray nozzle to the bottle to make it easy to use for spot cleaning stains.
-And like most household products, it is most effective when freshly opened and lasts about four to six weeks.
-It will still provide cleaning and disinfecting qualities for about six months but eventually, the hydrogen and oxygen molecules will revert into a bottle of plain water.
+Since it will lose its cleaning ability if transferred to a clear container; just add a spray nozzle to the bottle to make it easy to use for spot cleaning stains.
+It is most effective when freshly opened and will still provide cleaning and disinfecting qualities for about six months.
+Eventually, the hydrogen and oxygen molecules will revert into a bottle of plain water.
 An unopened bottle of hydrogen peroxide has a shelf life of at least one year.
 Shop for container sizes that will best serve your laundry routine.

-If you're not sure you'll get the best results for your efforts, test the bottle hydrogen peroxide first before using.
+If you're not sure how old your bottle is and if you'll get the best results for your efforts, test hydrogen peroxide first before using.
 Simply pour a bit into a glass cup and if it fizzes, you're ready to go.
 No fizz?
 Buy a new bottle.

 Hydrogen Peroxide Precautions in the Laundry

 Never mix hydrogen peroxide with household ammonia, chlorine bleach or vinegar in a closed container because dangerous gases can form.